 International Studies, Russian

-International Studies, individualized major in Policy and Intelligence Analysis
+Middle Eastern Languages & Cultures, individualized major in Policy and Intelligence Analysis

-Mackenzie Knight is a junior from Westfield, Indiana.
-She is pursuing an individualized major in Policy and Intelligence Analysis and a double major in Arabic, as well as a minor in Spanish.
+Mackenzie Knight is a senior from Westfield, Indiana.
+She is pursuing an individualized major in Policy and Intelligence Analysis, a double major in Middle Eastern Languages and Culture (Arabic), and a minor in Spanish.
 Mackenzie interned in London for Shephard Media, a defense intelligence company, and currently works as an assistant to former Congressman Lee Hamilton.
-Mackenzie serves as Assistant Director of the Union Board Lectures Committee and dedicates time to raising money for Riley Children's Hospital as a member of the Indiana University Dance Marathon Hospital Relations Committee.
-After graduation, Mackenzie hopes to work in the government on intelligence analysis and foreign policy.
+She is also an undergraduate fellow with the James Martin Center for Nonproliferation Studies.
+She spent the past year as a virtual writing intern for the U.S. Department of Veterans Affairs and worked as a Teaching Assistant for a course on U.S. nuclear policy.
+Mackenzie also serves as the Director of Lectures for the Indiana Memorial Union Board.
+After graduation, Mackenzie hopes to pursue graduate studies in the UK, then ultimately a career in intelligence analysis and foreign policy, particularly regarding nuclear weapons.

 International Studies, French